Siergiej-Gusiew/bitcoin_sentiment/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
+    ├── templates          <- A folder for .html templates
+    |
+    ├── params.yaml        <- Model params and artifacts paths
+    |
     ├── libs.txt           <- A list of installed libraries (deployment)
     │
     ├── libs-dev.txt       <- A list of installed libraries (dev)